Positive discipline

-Positive discipline (PD) is a discipline model used by some schools and in parenting that focuses on the positive points of behavior.
+Positive discipline is a discipline model used by some schools and in parenting that focuses on the positive points of behavior.
 It is based on the idea that there are no bad children, just good and bad behaviors.
 Practitioners of positive discipline believe that good behavior can be taught and reinforced while weaning bad behaviors without hurting the child verbally or physically.
 People engaging in positive discipline believe that they are not ignoring problems but dealing with the problem differently by helping the child learn how to handle situations more appropriately while remaining kind to the children themselves.

 Positive behavior support (PBS) is a structured, open-ended model that many parents and schools follow.
 It promotes positive decision making, teaching expectations to children early, and encouraging positive behaviors.

 Positive discipline is in contrast to negative discipline.
 Negative discipline may involve angry, destructive, or violent responses to inappropriate behavior.
 In terms used by psychology research, positive discipline uses the full range of reinforcement and punishment options: